-The Tampere unit of HERE Technologies provides the Moodmetric measurement to the whole crew.
-The company wants to help staff to keep up with the fast growth without compromizing the job well-being.
-The Moodmetric measurement is done in co-operation with the occupational healthcare.
+The Tampere unit of HERE Technologies provides Moodmetric Measurement to the whole crew.
+The company wants to help staff to keep up with the fast growth without compromising the job well-being.
+Moodmetric Measurement is done in co-operation with the occupational healthcare.

 HERE Technologies is a global company providing mapping and location services with 9000 employees.
 About one percentage of the personnel is located in Finland and the vast majority of them in Tampere.

 In the early spring 2018 the Tampere unit started discussions with the occupational health how to support the employees’ mental well-being proactively.
 Support for physical well-being had been offered for a while already, but Jari Syrjärinne, the unit manager, wanted a more holistic approach to employee well-being.